binjr/binjr/README.md

 # binjr ![Travis build status](https://travis-ci.org/fthevenet/binjr.svg?branch=master) [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/tv8vc0emdueymlp8?svg=true)](https://ci.appveyor.com/project/fthevenet/binjr)

-*binjr* is a Java based, open source, time series visualization tool.
+*binjr* is an open source time series visualization tool.
 It can plot time series data from multiple sources as a set of charts, which end users can navigate or zoom in and out.

-Its focus is on enabling end users to constitute their own custom sets of views for the data exposed by various sources, generally in ways that are not proposed by the front-ends these sources might already propose.
+Its focus is on enabling end users to constitute their own custom sets of views for the data exposed by various sources, generally in ways that are not proposed by the front-ends these sources might already propose, and then let them navigate these views dynamically, by zooming or panning to a chosen time interval or value range.

 As such, *binjr* aims to become a valuable tool in forensic analysis when working with data sources that do not provide such flexible visualization natively.

-It is a client application, packaged as a single executable JAR file and has no other requirement than a compatible Java Runtime Environment.
+It is a Java based client application, packaged as a single executable JAR file and has no other requirement than a compatible Java Runtime Environment, and runs on multiple Desktop environnements (Windows, MacOS and Linux).

 ![Screenshot](http://www.binjr.eu/assets/images/screenshot01.png)